Back to Top

 Have there been other D&D VR Games?

 Though Resolution’s upcoming game marks the first official D&D VR game that includes full partnership with Wizards of the Coast, there have been other titles that take a similar approach.
 One such game was Dungeon Full Dive which was released on Steam Early Access in October 2023.
 That particular game provides a complete virtual tabletop where players and Dungeon Masters can access maps, miniatures, and character sheets in real time.
-Essentially it’s a VR version of Virtual Table Top (VTT) like Roll 20 and Wizards of the Coast’s upcoming 3D VTT, which is currently in development and built using the Unreal Engine.
+Essentially it’s a VR version of Virtual Table Top (VTT) like Roll 20 and Wizards of the Coast’s upcoming 3D DnD virtual tabletop, which is currently in development and built using the Unreal Engine.

 Final Thoughts